 Located on University of Michigan’s Central Campus, the Kelsey Museum of Archaeology showcases permanent exhibitions of artifacts carefully chosen and presented by museum curators.
 Guests can also spend time admiring special exhibitions changing on a regular basis, typically focused on specific fieldwork projects and Museum initiatives.
 Free; Donations appreciated.

-20. Explore Neighboring Communities
+20. Explore Surrounding Destinations

 Get all of the latest Ann Arbor happenings delivered to your inbox.
 Subscribe to our monthly newsletter.